Konarka Technologies: Polymer-fullerene solar cells

 Unlike conventional solar cells, which were packaged in modules made of glass and aluminum and were rigid and heavy, Konarka's solar cells were lightweight and flexible.
 This made them attractive for portable applications.
 What was more, they could be designed in a range of colors, which made them easier to incorporate attractively into certain applications.
 One of the first products to use Konarka's cells was to be briefcases that could recharge laptops.
 Another company was testing Konarka's solar cells for use in umbrellas for outdoor tables at restaurants.
 They could also be used in tents and awnings.

 Because the solar cells could be made transparent, Konarka was also developing a version of its solar cells that could be laminated to windows to generate electricity and serve as a window tinting.

 However, the technology had several drawbacks.
 The solar cells only lasted a couple of years, unlike the decades that conventional solar cells last and the solar cells were relatively inefficient.
-Conventional solar cells can easily convert 15 percent of the energy in sunlight into electricity; Konarka's cells only converted up to 8.3%, the highest that the National Renewable Energy Laboratory has recorded for organic photovoltaic cells.
+Conventional solar cells can easily convert 15 percent of the energy in sunlight into electricity; Konarka's cells only converted up to 8.3%, the highest certified efficiency that the National Renewable Energy Laboratory had recorded for organic photovoltaic cells by that time.